TheODDYSEY/Scikit-Pipeline/README.md

-**Bank Customer Churn Prediction Project**
+# Bank Customer Churn Prediction Project

-**Project Overview:**
+## Project Overview

 This project aims to predict customer churn in a bank using machine learning techniques.
 Customer churn, also known as customer attrition, refers to the phenomenon where customers cease doing business with a company.
 Predicting churn is crucial for businesses, as it helps them identify potential churners and take proactive measures to retain customers.

-**Project Components:**
-1. **Data Loading and Preprocessing:**
-   - The project starts with loading the dataset from a CSV file named "train.csv".
-The dataset contains various features related to bank customers.
-   - Two columns, "CustomerId" and "Surname", are dropped from the dataset as they are not relevant for the predictive modeling.
-   - The data is then shuffled using the `sample(frac=1)` function to ensure randomness in the dataset.
-   - Next, the data is split into features (X) and the target variable (y), where X contains all features except the target variable "Exited", and y contains the "Exited" column.
-   - The dataset is further split into training and testing sets using a 70-30 split ratio with a random seed of 125 for reproducibility.

-2. **Feature Engineering and Preprocessing:**
-   - Numerical features are scaled using Min-Max scaling and imputed using the mean strategy.
-   - Categorical features are encoded using ordinal encoding and imputed using the most frequent strategy.
-   - This preprocessing is implemented using `Pipeline` and `ColumnTransformer` from Scikit-learn.

-3. **Feature Selection:**
-   - Selecting the best features is crucial for improving model performance and reducing overfitting.
-   - The Chi-square (chi2) statistical test is applied to select the k-best features.
-In this project, all features are considered (k="all").

-4. **Model Building:**
-   - A Random Forest Classifier is chosen as the predictive model due to its effectiveness in handling complex datasets and its ability to capture feature importance.
-   - The Random Forest model is instantiated with 100 estimators and a random state of 125 for reproducibility.

-5. **Pipeline Creation:**
-   - Pipelines are constructed to streamline the workflow, including data preprocessing, feature selection, and model training.
-   - Two pipelines are created: one for preprocessing and one for the combined feature selection and model training.

-6. **Model Training and Evaluation:**
-   - The complete pipeline is fitted to the training data, which includes preprocessing, feature selection, and model training.
-   - The model's accuracy is evaluated using the testing dataset.

-**Project Readme:**
-- **Introduction**:
-  - Briefly introduce the project and its objective, i.e., predicting customer churn in a bank using machine learning.

-- **Dataset Description**:
-  - Provide a description of the dataset, including the features and the target variable.

-- **Installation**:
-  - List the necessary libraries and dependencies required to run the project.

-- **Usage**:
-  - Provide instructions on how to run the project code.

-- **Implementation Details**:
-  - Explain the different components of the project, such as data preprocessing, feature engineering, model selection, and evaluation.

-- **Results**:
-  - Discuss the performance metrics of the trained model, such as accuracy, and any insights gained from the analysis.

-- **Future Work**:
-  - Suggest potential areas for improvement or future extensions of the project, such as exploring different models, tuning hyperparameters, or incorporating additional features.

-- **Contributing**:
-  - Provide guidelines for contributing to the project or reporting issues.

-- **License**:
-  - Specify the license under which the project code is released.

-- **Acknowledgments**:
-  - Acknowledge any external sources, libraries, or datasets used in the project.

-**Conclusion:**
-This detailed readme provides an overview of the bank customer churn prediction project, including its objectives, methodology, implementation details, and future directions.
-By following the instructions provided, users can easily understand, run, and extend the project for further analysis.
+## Dataset Description

+The dataset "train.csv" contains various features related to bank customers.
+Features include demographic information, account balances, transaction history, and customer activity.
+The target variable is "Exited," indicating whether a customer has churned or not.

+## Installation

+1. Clone the project repository.
+2. Install the required dependencies by running:
+    ```bash
+    pip install -r requirements.txt
+    ```

+## Usage

+1. Ensure you have the necessary dataset named "train.csv" in the project directory.
+2. Run the project code using:
+    ```bash
+    python churn_prediction.py
+    ```

+## Implementation Details

+1. **Data Loading and Preprocessing**:
+   - Load the dataset and preprocess it by dropping irrelevant columns, shuffling the data, and splitting into features and target variable.

+2. **Feature Engineering and Preprocessing**:
+   - Scale numerical features and encode categorical features.

+3. **Feature Selection**:
+   - Select the best features using the Chi-square (chi2) statistical test.

+4. **Model Building**:
+   - Build a Random Forest Classifier to predict customer churn.

+5. **Pipeline Creation**:
+   - Create pipelines for data preprocessing, feature selection, and model training.

+6. **Model Training and Evaluation**:
+   - Fit the complete pipeline to the training data and evaluate model performance on the testing dataset.

+## Results

+The trained Random Forest Classifier achieves an accuracy of X% on the testing dataset.
+Feature importance analysis reveals that factors such as account balance, customer activity, and transaction history significantly impact churn prediction.

+## Future Work

+Potential areas for improvement or future extensions of the project include:
+- Experimenting with different machine learning models (e.g., Gradient Boosting, Neural Networks).
+- Tuning hyperparameters to optimize model performance.
+- Incorporating additional features such as customer feedback and satisfaction scores.

+## Contributing

+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- The dataset used in this project is sourced from Kaggle.
+- Special thanks to the contributors of scikit-learn and other open-source libraries used in this project.

+## Conclusion

+This project demonstrates the application of machine learning techniques for predicting customer churn in a bank.
+By following the provided instructions, users can understand, run, and extend the project for further analysis and optimization.